Sales Tax

 Electronic File and Pay (eFile and ePay) Requirement

 Some businesses must file and pay sales and use tax electronically.
-If a
+If

-Florida’s prior fiscal year (July 1 - June 30), that business is
+of Florida’s prior fiscal year (July 1 - June 30), that business is

-required by law to file and pay sales and use tax electronically during
+required by law to file and pay sales and use tax electronically

-February).
+(filed in February).

 Taxpayers who are obligated to file and pay sales and use tax